jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 Note that the program counter counts every instruction (in the user program) as an increment of 1.
 A label's value is calculated in the same way.

+---

 ## Program Flow within Implementation
-While controlling the program flow of the user program is done via [[#Manipulating the Program Counter]], in order to jump around within a custom command's implementation, the following functions can be used.
+While controlling the program flow of the user program is done via [Manipulating the Program Counter](#manipulating-the-program-counter), in order to jump around within a custom command's implementation, the following functions can be used.

 Note that these can NOT be used to jump within the user program.